 Speed trap nabs another 31

-For the second time in tree days, Chatham-Kent police took part in speed-trap turkey shoot.
+For the second time in three days, Chatham-Kent police took part in speed-trap turkey shoot.

 And in the same spot.